olemb/dbfread/docs/introduction.rst

 By default records are streamed directly off disk, which means only one record is in memory at a time.

-If have enough memory, you can load the records into a list by passing ``load=True``.
+If you have enough memory, you can load the records into a list by passing ``load=True``.
 This allows for random access::

     >>> table = DBF('people.dbf', load=True)